 Electric resistance heating relies on an electric resister as the heating element.
 Electric current is passed through the resister converting the electrical energy into heat energy.
-Electric resistance heating is essentially 100 percent efficient in the sense that all the electrical energy is converted into heat.
+Electric resistance heating is nearly 100 percent efficient in the sense that all the electrical energy is converted into heat.
 An electric resistance furnace is a ducted system with a fan that forces air over the electric resistance heating element, delivering heated air to the house through supply ducts.
 This is very similar to a ducted gas furnace, which is common in California homes, except an electric heat exchanger is used in place of a gas heat exchanger.
 Electric resistance storage water heaters have one or multiple electric heating elements submerged in a storage tank.
 Electric resistance tankless water heaters have a much higher capacity than storage systems because the heating element must heat the water to an acceptable temperature as it passes through the heat exchanger.
+This results in not only high annual energy use but also large peak demand impacts when the appliance operates during peak energy use periods.